-To expand on this, the classic example here is a DKA patient breathing at a RR of 30: flight crew comes along, RSIs the patient, and then sets the vent up at a "normal" rate of 12.
-The patient had been compensating with an increased RR, but that compensation gets taken away suddenly.
-As a result, the patient quickly decompensates, crashes, and suffers a less-than-ideal outcome.
-We've already reviewed the idea of oxygenation as it relates to acidosis, but the other factor here is that a rapid increase in PCO2 can lead to hemodynamic issues such as decreased cardiac contractility, lessened response to catecholamines, and systemic vasodilation.
-Given all of this, we need a strategy that maintains MV both to prevent these hemodynamic effects and to maintain oxygen delivery to the tissues.
+One of our primary ventilation goals with acidosis is to facilitate respiratory compensation against the underlaying acidosis.
+The classic example here is a DKA patient breathing at a RR of 30: flight crew comes along, RSIs the patient, and then sets the vent up at a "normal" rate of 12.
+The patient had been compensating with an increased RR (and thus MV), but that compensation gets taken away suddenly.
+As a result, the patient crashes and dies.
+So let's not do that.
+And just to quantify the extent to which our doing so changes the game for this hypothetical patient, let's look at the MV difference between a rate of 12 and 30 with an assumed TV of 500ml: